matthewblewitt/uol-web-standards/style-guides/css.md

 This means that when scrolling quickly through my stylesheet I know that any gaps in the code are likely to be new sections.

+###CSS in Javascript - Should we do this???

+Never reference js- prefixed class names from CSS files. js- are used exclusively from JS files.

+Use the is- prefix for state rules that are shared between CSS and JS.

 ###Hacks